 Paul has a career background that spans from working as a market gardener, health professional, and in management at the South Melbourne Commons, a social enterprise initiative between Friends of the Earth Australia and the Father Bob Maguire Foundation.
 He recently draws from huge experiences of learning on the job and is committed to environmentally responsible food security.
 In 2014 he was busy landscaping with Very Edible Gardens and Simon Marshall Horticulture, while also volunteering at Kinfolk cafe.
-He has completed a Cert II in Carpentry: building and construction and looks forward to building on the farm (when he gets time).
+He has completed a Diploma in agriculture (organic production), cert II in carpentry (building and construction) and looks forward to building on the farm (when he gets time).

 Per’s background in IT, environmental consulting and horticulture and his love of nature, food and drink has lead him organically to wanting to be a (garlic!) farmer.
 Already a small-business owner with a desire to improve the quality and variety of foods available to all eaters, his analytical skills and deep desire for the country life made contributing to the Farmer Incubator a natural fit, and he is helping develop various project management aspects of the enterprise.

 Ryan DeCoite joined the folk at Farmer Incubator as Programs Administrator for the 2019 PUGF program.
 Budding Market Gardener Ryan worked at Days Walk Farm in Keilor with Paul, and more recently started managing a kiwi farm in the Yarra Valley.
 With a background as a chef, outdoor and environmental educator, Ryan is passionate about creating inspiring pathways beyond sustainability.
 After thoughtfully tending to his backyard vege plots Ryan is ready to take things further and contribute where he can to the regenerative agriculture movement.